Ohio Court Records

 - Loitering to solicit

-- Prostitution under HIV test
+- Prostitution under the HIV test

 - Convictions relating to firearms